Skip to main content

 • From 2022 onwards the ASCIA Annual Conference is hybrid, which allows some delegates and speakers to participate virtually, where air travel is not feasible or cost effective.

-• From 2023 onwards the ASCIA Annual Conference namebadge will not include a plastic holder and conference bags will be phased out, after the last remaining supplies run out.
+• From 2023 onwards the ASCIA Annual Conference namebadge will not include a plastic holder (unless requested) and conference bags will be phased out, after the last remaining supplies run out.

 Hybrid ASCIA Annual Conferences have many other benefits, including: